HOW TO USE AN ESPRESSO MACHINE

 Hand holding pitcher of milk up to espresso machine steam wand

-STEAM THE MILK
+STEP 7: STEAM THE MILK

-DIAL IN THE ESPRESSO
+STEP 8: DIAL IN THE ESPRESSO

 HOW TO STEAM MILK WITH AN ESPRESSO MACHINE

 Espresso is the base for most coffee shop favorites like lattes, cappuccinos and mochas.
-Adding steamed milk and foam is what transforms a robust bit of coffee into a creamy indulgence with a nearly endless number of variations.
+Adding steamed milk and foam is what transforms a robust shot of coffee into a creamy indulgence with a nearly endless number of variations.

 Illustration of milk being poured into a pitcher